mhdawson/micro-app-framework/README.md

 * add option to configure the server, in particular need to be able to limit it to using only the loopback address.
-* would be nice to find a way to support a borderless window standard browsers don't support this for security but might be possible through something custom based on webkit.
 * move over [HomeAlarm}(https://github.com/mhdawson/HomeAlarm)
   and any updates required for it.